XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

-# Look up Transaction Results
+# Look Up Transaction Results

 To use the XRP Ledger effectively, you need to be able to understand transaction outcomes: did the transaction succeed?
 What did it accomplish?
 If it failed, why?